Guides

 • scopes is keyed by scope name.
 Each value is a metric-count map matching the table above.

-• models is keyed by model ID.
+• models is keyed by model ID — the addressable profile id by default (e.g. qwen3.5-35b:chat), or the upstream base model id when model_dimension=base.
 Only completions traffic contributes, since only completions track per-model counts.
+The echoed model_dimension field tells you which lens the rollup used.

 • Empty {} objects mean no usage was recorded in that period.
 Older periods drop off after a while — for hard audit records, query the request history instead.